 As a kid, I always thought I’d be in the NFL someday (playing for the Patriots of course).
 After I was done with my playing days – and realizing I was “wiry” – I figured I’d be a sports broadcaster the rest of my days.
 I figured if I couldn’t play sports, why not have hot takes about them?

-Paul Gallant sums up the Texans 13-6 loss to the Jaguars Sunday
+Paul Gallant breaks down the Texans’ 30-17 loss to the Giants.